qExobyte/qExobyte.github.io/_pages/classes.md

 - 2/22 - Statistics
 - 3/1 - Review Session

-Unlike self-paced courses and the live classes run by large test-prep companies, my group class is small enough for students to freely ask questions and talk through their ideas.
-The class is as much a discussion as a lecture, and active engagement is **vital**.
+But wait!
+The next cohort will begin on **March 22, 2025**, in preparation for the May SAT.
+If you'd like to claim a spot, send me an <a href="/classes/#class-questions">email below</a>.

-Finally, all the sessions will be recorded, in case students miss a session or prefer to follow at their own pace.
+[//]: # (Finally, all the sessions will be recorded, in case students miss a session or prefer to follow at their own pace. )

 {% if site.data.settings.stats.class-sale %}
 All 12 hours of classes and custom resources can be purchased for **${{ site.data.settings.stats.class-sale }}**.
 As students sign up, the price will increase to **${{ site.data.settings.stats.class }}**.